-This gigantic square that is directly opposite to the Iron lady offers some of the most beautiful views of the Eiffel tower which becomes even more magical at sunrise.
+This gigantic square that is directly opposite the Iron Lady offers some of the most beautiful views of the Eiffel Tower which becomes even more magical at sunrise.

 The best part is that at sunrise, there will be very few people at the square which means that you’ll get the perfect sunrise photos without people in them since the Trocadéro is one of the best Eiffel Tower photo spots.